-VI.
-TRANSPORTATION & TRAFFIC Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-X b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
-X c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? Х d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х e) Result in inadequate emergency access or access? Х f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-X
+X V VI.
+TRANSPORTATION & TRAFFIC /ould the project: Potentially Significant Impact Less-than- Significant with Mitigation Less-than- Significant Impact No Impact a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? Х b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+X C) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
+X d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х e) Result in inadequate emergency access or access? Х f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? х

 The project site is located east of the intersection of Redding Avenue and San Joaquin Street in the Fruitridge and Broadway Community Planning Area.
 The project site is also within the 65th Street Station Area Plan, a transit-oriented plan adopted by the City Council in 2010.
-The proposed site will be served by driveways off of the 7000 block of San Joaquin Street.
-As previously noted, the project proposes to relocate the School District's existing bus and Transportation Facility and operations from the north side of San Joaquin Street to the south side of San Joaquin Street.
-The project in and of itself, does not increase the number of buses or significantly change the routes of the buses.
-Buses would continue to use San Joaquin Street to enter and exit the District's parking area.
-This analysis uses the findings of the 65th Street Station Area Plan EIR and the City of Sacramento 2035 General Plan Draft and Final EIR which are the most recent analysis of cumulative traffic conditions with full build-out of the area.
+The Central Kitchen project lies on the northeast corner of the intersection of San Joaquin Street and Redding Avenue in the area south of US 50 and east of 65th Street.
+The City of Sacramento